nmsoikat/useful-git-command/git-tag.md

 2. Create tag with some name
 `git tag tag-name` in our case v1.0
 `git tag` to show tag list
-`git show v1.0` show tag details (latest commit will show if tag is not annotated tag).
+`git show v1.0` show tag details
+(latest commit will show if tag is not annotated tag/lightweight tag).
 Tag details will show if tag is annotated.

-Create Annotated Tag: Annotated tags are stored as full objects in the Git database.
+Create Annotated Tag (recommended): Annotated tags are stored as full objects in the Git database.
 To reiterate, They store extra meta data such as: the tagger name, email, and date.
 Similar to commits and commit messages Annotated tags have a tagging message.
 `git tag -a v1.1 -m "as like commit message"`

 3. Showing tag